erica-prog/mortgage-lending-using-supervised-ml-methods/README.md

 ## Supervised Machine Learning Methods and the Results

-1. The **Decision Tree model** achieved an AUC score of 70%, highlighting key predictors such as credit scores and loan size.
+1. The **Pruned Decision Tree model**, using the alpha = 0.001, achieved an AUC score of 70%, highlighting key predictors such as credit scores and loan size.

 <div align="center"> <img src="Image/decision_tree.png" alt="Decision Tree Visualization" width="600"> </div>